David-Godinez/racial-equity-academic-enrichment/README.md

-# Racid Equity and Acadameic Enrichment: An Analysis of Urban Charter and Traditional Public Schools
+# Racial Equity and Academic Enrichment: An Analysis of Urban Charter and Traditional Public Schools

 ## David Godinez and Julia Hoffman
 ## Introduction to Applied Political Data Science